baozidotrails/baozidotrails.github.io/source/_posts/2014-08-22-notes-for-awd-with-rails-4.markdown

 $ git checkout .
 ```

-On the contrary, if you create folders or files you didn't want to, try:
+On the contrary, if you create folders or files that you didn't want, try:
 ``` bash Command Line
 $ git clean -d -f
 ```
 to get back.

-## comming soon.
+## Catching of Partial Results